 I decided that, since I had no money, and since I had the right to be my own auto mechanic if I wanted to (sounds a little like you playing divorce lawyer, now, doesn't it?...stay with me here...), I would just take a trip to the local auto parts store, which I did.

 The parts manager told me that he thought that I needed a new carburetor.

 I bought the carburetor kit and carefully replaced my old carburetor, hose by hose, screw by screw.

 Everything looked great.
 I got into the car, put the key in the ignition, and turned the car on.

 It caught on fire, with me in it!

-The lesson that I learned was that, while I had a right to be my own auto mechanic, I knew nothing about auto mechanics and it should not have surprised me that my car blew up as result of my efforts.
+The lesson that I learned was that, while I had a legal right to try to be my own auto mechanic, I knew nothing about auto mechanics, and it should not have surprised me that my car caught fire.

 I agree with Stevens, who puts it this way:

 "If you attempt a do-it-yourself divorce and problems arise later, there is a good chance that even the best family law attorney cannot fixed or correct them.
 Don’t fall into the trap, because the few dollars you try to save can end up costing you much more in the long run.